liuyixuan820/liuyixuan820.github.io/_pages/personal_life.md

     <iframe src="https://www.youtube.com/embed/z_dipl8xAYc"  scrolling="no" border="0" frameborder="no" framespacing="0" allowfullscreen="true" style="position: absolute; width: 100%; height: 100%; left: 0; top: 0;"></iframe>
 </div>

-<br>I favor the Baroque period music, and my favorite composers are J.S.
+I favor the Baroque period music, and my favorite composers are J.S.
 Bach, Handel, and Vivaldi.
 I've also learned to play the piano in primary school.
 Here you can watch a video of me playing the piano and the cello as a kid in the Gulang Island Concert Hall.

 I also enjoy playing golf in my free time.
 I'm coached by the pro golfer <a href="https://www.facebook.com/paul.podraza.1/">Paul Podraza</a> in Austin, TX.